Linda Sarsour: 2019 Women's March

 In September 2018, Sarsour announced that she would lead the 2019 Women's March on Washington along with Tamika Mallory, Bob Bland, and Carmen Perez.
 Later that year, Sarsour and Mallory became the focus of a controversy over their perceived refusal to clearly condemn Nation of Islam leader Louis Farrakhan, whose rhetoric has been deemed antisemitic and homophobic by the Southern Poverty Law Center and the Anti-Defamation League.
 In November 2018, Teresa Shook, the march's founder, called for Sarsour and her fellow co-chairs to step down, accusing them of having "allowed anti-Semitism, anti-LBGTQIA sentiment and hateful, racist rhetoric to become a part of the platform by their refusal to separate themselves from groups that espouse these racist, hateful beliefs."
 Sarsour refused, suggesting the criticism of her was due to her support for BDS and that criticism of Mallory was due to racism.
 She later apologized to supporters of the march, expressing regret that she and Mallory did not "make their commitment to combating antisemitism clear."
 She also apologized to the March's LGBTQ and Jewish members, saying that she valued them and would "fight" for them.
-Sarsour stepped down from the Women's March organization in September 2019 along with Bob Bland and Tamika Mallory.
+Sarsour stepped down from the Women's March organization in September 2019 along with Bland and Mallory.